jaeyk/ethnic-media-ML-content-analsysis/README.md

 Figure 8.
 How text classification is sensitive to measurement decisions

 The contrast between the groups can be more closely examined using bar plots.
 I also dropped the mixed category to make the comparison simple.
 In Figure 8, the X-axis is the group, and the Y-axis is the proportion of collective gain and hurt articles.
 The publication years in the Asian American and African American corpora do not precisely match.
 The Asian American corpus was collected from 1976 to 1989 and the African American corpus from 1968 to 1979.
 To show whether this difference matters for comparison, I matched the two data on their publication years in the right panel and did not do the same in the left panel.
 In both panels, Asian American newspapers clearly preferred collective gain, whereas African American newspapers preferred collective loss.
 The errors bars represent 95% confidence intervals.
 As the height differences between the bar plots are much greater than these intervals, it is easy to see that these differences are statistically significant.
 To be precise, I calculated the differences in the proportions of collective gain and hurt articles between the Asian American and African American corpora.
 Matching the two corpora decreases the gap between the two groups.
 In the following measures, the lower range comes from the matched data and the upper range comes from the unmatched data.
 The data show that Asian American newspapers issued collective gain articles by 110%-240% more than African American newspapers did.
 By contrast, African American newspapers produced collective loss articles by 133%-180% more than their Asian American counterparts did.
 Measuring the training data by the minimum threshold widens the gap between the two groups.
 When the threshold shifted to the minimum, Asian American newspapers reported on collective gain up to three times more than African American newspapers did.
 By contrast, African American newspapers covered collective loss up to 10 times more than their Asian American counterparts.

-## Conclusion

-Garbage in and garbage out is true, and machine learning is no exception.
-Knowing exactly how garbage the training data is enables estimating how well machine learning will perform.
-Furthermore, this knowledge also helps investigators have a deeper understanding of the credibility of the machine-predicted data.
-In [my other project](https://github.com/jaeyk/ITS-Text-Classification), I discussed how we can use machine learning to create data for causal inference.
-When using machine-predicted data for statistical and causal inferential problems, we should take this data quality problem seriously.
-Systematic efforts to document the data collection process are key to achieving this goal.